boxwise/boxtribute/docs/adr/adr_database-history.md

 - extensibility costs: every change in the original table requires an update in the corresponding history table
 - the state of foreign key fields (i.e. tables that a history table depends on) has to be recorded as well to still be correct later
+- since shadow tables record versions of data it becomes more involved to derive the actual change (i.e. the values before/after a change)

 ### Insert-only tables

-Whenever a row would change, it is marked as inactive and copied into a new, active row.
+Whenever a row would change, it is marked as inactive and copied into a new, active row with an `effective` date set.

 *Advantages*